Locomotive Acts

 The most strict restrictions and speed limits were imposed by the 1865 act (the "Red Flag Act"), which required all road locomotives, which included automobiles, to travel at a maximum of 4 mi/h in the country and 2 mi/h in the city, as well as requiring a man carrying a red flag to walk in front of road vehicles hauling multiple wagons.

-The 1896 Act removed some restrictions of the 1865 act and raised the speed to 14 mi/h.
+The 1896 act removed some restrictions of the 1865 act and raised the speed to 14 mi/h.

 The Locomotives on Highways Act 1896 provided legislation that allowed the automotive industry in the United Kingdom to develop soon after the development of the first practical automobile (see History of the automobile).
 The last "locomotive act" was the Locomotives Act 1898.

 Background

-The Highway Act 1835 and subsequent acts (Public Health Act 1875, Local Government Act 1888 and Local Government Act 1894) attempted to find satisfactory methods of maintaining roads since the UK turnpike trust system had failed following the UK railway boom.
+The Highway Act 1835 and subsequent acts (Public Health Act 1875 (38 & 39 Vict. c.
+55), Local Government Act 1888 and Local Government Act 1894) attempted to find satisfactory methods of maintaining roads since the UK turnpike trust system had failed following the UK railway boom.